CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests find a task by inputting label keywords.
-2. doitdoit!! shows a list of tasks that has label matchingany of the keywords.
+2. doitdoit!! shows a list of tasks that has label matching any of the keywords.

 **Extensions**

 2a.
 The list is empty

 > Use case ends

-3a.
-The given index is invalid

-> 3a1.
-ToDoList shows an error message <br>
-  Use case resumes at step 2

-3b.
-User did not specify any field to be changed.

-> 3a1.
-ToDoList shows an error message <br>
-  Use case resumes at step 2

 #### Use case: Set storage location